rbontekoe/RbO.jl/README.md

 More experiments with julia.
 - Create a package (RbO.jl)
 - Create test.ipynb as example (using Literate.jl)
-- Create documentation (using Documenter.jl)
+- Create documentation (using Documenter.jl), see https://rbontekoe.github.io/projectInfo/index.html